tmpo-io/djangocms_react/README.md

     $ src/manage.py runserver

-Docker support
+Docker Support
 --------------

-If you want to run it with Docker you can find an embedded docker image (src/Dockerfile), to run Gunicorn.
+If you want to run it with Docker you can simple run the commands below:

+    $ docker-compose build
+    $ docker-compose up